‘Days Of Our Lives’ Spoilers Next Week: A Wedding Filled With Suprises

 Days of Our Lives spoilers next week feature wedding surprises and more.
-According to Celeb Dirty Laundry the moment that Steve (Stephen Nichols) and Kayla (Mary Beth Evans) have been waiting for will finally arrive and so far there seems to be no glitches that will stand in the way of their much-awaited wedding.
+According to Celeb Dirty Laundry, the moment that Steve (Stephen Nichols) and Kayla (Mary Beth Evans) have been waiting for will finally arrive and so far there seems to be no glitches that will stand in the way of their much-awaited wedding.

-This couple have gone through lots of trying times and past circumstances have wretched them apart from each other but thankfully their love for each other still manages to bring them back to each other’s arms and the upcoming wedding according to the Days of Our Lives spoilers next week is the proof that they’re meant to be together.
+This couple have gone through lots of trying times and past circumstances have wretched them apart from each other, but thankfully their love for each other still manages to bring them back to each other’s arms, and the upcoming wedding, according to the Days of Our Lives spoilers next week, is the proof that they’re meant to be together.

 Stephanie (Shelley Hennig) is even coming to the wedding and Kayla and Steve’s daughter is quite ecstatic about her parents’ upcoming nuptials as seen in the trailer video.